jukrb0x/dotfiles-macos-intel/.config/README.md

 But I will stick to my preference that linking `~/.zshrc` to `~/.config/.zshrc`

+It is hard to ensure all personal information is excluded from `.zshrc` such as absolute pathname includes the hostname.

 ## Tmux
 [Oh-my-tmux](https://github.com/gpakosz/.tmux) is ~~installed as submodule into this project and~~ kept updates with original repo.